stencillogic/Start-with-Rust-fast/README.md

 }
 ```

-Rust can call exteranl functions created in other languages.
+Rust can call external functions created in other languages.
 This feature is called _Foreign Function Interface_ (FFI).
 These kind of functions are always unsafe. `extern` keyword with type of _application binary interface_ (ABI) should be used in that case.
 For example for function compatible with `C` language we can write:

 ``` rust
 extern "C" {